Exchange and Study Abroad Programs

 WSU students who wish to study abroad can find a variety of study abroad programs in the Study Abroad office on the second floor of the James Sutherland Garvey International Center.

 The university offers exchange programs in about 10 countries.
 Several WSU departments occasionally offer courses in other countries and publicize them appropriately.
-The university is a member of the International Student Exchange Program (ISEP).
+The university is a member of the MAUI Consortium.
 Students may also use the National Student Exchange program to participate in overseas study programs sponsored by those American universities.

 The department of modern and classical languages and literatures offers organized study abroad programs in Mexico and France, described as follows: